 Professional Experience

-She also serves as a Juvenile Public Defender for the 15th Judicial District Public Defender’s Office, providing legal representation to juveniles accused of crimes.
-This role reflects her deep commitment to giving youth in our community a voice in the justice system.
+Corrie also serves as a Juvenile Public Defender for the 15th Judicial District Public Defender’s Office, representing youth navigating the justice system.
+This role reflects her commitment to careful, client-centered advocacy and to ensuring that vulnerable voices are heard and protected within the legal process.

 In addition to her law practice, Corrie is a published author of Personal Injury: The Economic Impact of Abusive Relationships and The Cost of Silence: How the Legal Profession Fails Survivors Within Its Ranks.
 Her works explore the intersection of law, justice, and lived experience — further underscoring her commitment to advocacy and education.